dmidlo/histdata.com-tools/docs/temporal-sidecar-operations.md

 histdatacom -p eurusd -f ascii -t 1-minute-bar-quotes -s now
 ```

-Default requests submit a `RunRequest` to the sidecar and start the bundled
+Default requests submit a `RunRequest` through Temporal orchestration and start
-local sidecar when no healthy sidecar is running. `--sidecar` remains accepted
+the local runtime when no healthy runtime is running.
-as a compatibility alias for scripts that already passed it during migration.

 Default sidecar submissions are built from resolved runtime context and
 `RunRequest` payloads.
 The foreground rollback runtime has been removed after
 its release-window deprecation period: `--foreground` is no longer accepted,
-and API code that sets `Options.use_sidecar = False` receives a clear
+and API code that sets `Options.use_orchestration = False` receives a clear
 `ValueError`.
+Removed sidecar-named option attributes raise `AttributeError`
-Legacy helper surfaces accept explicit argument dictionaries
+instead of becoming stale state.
+Legacy helper surfaces accept explicit
-rather than ambient parser state.
-New orchestration behavior should be
+argument dictionaries rather than ambient parser state.
+New orchestration
-expressed as `RunRequest` payloads, Temporal workflows, and Temporal
+behavior should be expressed as `RunRequest` payloads, Temporal workflows, and
-activities.
+Temporal activities.

 ## Public API Boundary